 Douglas Kirkland’s fine arts photography has been exhibited all over the world.
 His exhibition of Freeze Frame is now in the permanent collection of Academy of Motion Picture Arts and Sciences in Beverly Hills.
 His work is also in the permanent collections of the Smithsonian, the National Portrait Gallery in Canberra Australia, the National Portrait Gallery in London, the Eastman House in Rochester and the Houston Center for Photography and the Annenberg Space for Photography in Los Angeles.

 He is also a sought after lecturer.
 In September of 2008, Vanity Fair Italy organized a retrospective of his work at the Museum of the Triennale in Milan.
-He is a member of the prestigious Hewlett Packard’s Photo Influencers and Canon’s Explorers of Light and as well as an associate member of the American Society of Cinematographers.
-Some of the awards he has received include a “Lifetime Achievement Award” from the American S.O.C., Photographer of the Year from the PMA, a Lucie Awards for Outstanding Achievement in Entertainment Photography from the IPA in 2003, The Golden Eye of Russia in April 2006 and a Life Time Achievement Award from CAPIC in his native Toronto Canada in May 2006.
-In October 2007, Douglas received an Honorary Master of Fine Arts Degree from Brooks Institute of Photography for his deep commitment and dedication to his profession.
-Among his current book projects are a Black & White volume “When We Were Young”.
+He is a member of the prestigious Canon’s Explorers of Light and as well as an associate member of the American Society of Cinematographers.
+Some of the awards he has received include a “Lifetime Achievement Award” from the American S.O.C., a Lucie Awards for Outstanding Achievement in Entertainment Photography from the IPA in 2003, The Golden Eye of Russia in April 2006.
+In February 2011, the American Society of Cinematographers ASC presented him with the prestigious President’s Award.
+In the summer of 2015, he received a special Nastri D'Argento (Silver Ribbon) at the International Taormina Film Festival.
+The Canadian Consul General in Los Angeles presented him with the Award of Excellence in recognition of a lifetime of outstanding accomplishments in September 2017.
+In Toronto, 2019, CAFA (Canadian Arts and Fashion Awards) gave him an outstanding achievement award for his career in photography.

 Kirkland’s assignments have taken him to all continents in the world (with the exception of Antarctica) where he worked on subjects as varied as: Astronomy in Chile, to The Trans Siberian Railroad, and fashion in Bali.